steven260/Spring2020IT1025/Lab 5/readme.md

 # Executive Summary

 # Hardware - Logic Gates and Circuits
-* Upload screenshots of the Logic gates groupwork
+q)  Upload screenshots of the Logic gates groupwork. a)

 # Software
 * Explain the roles of application, utility and operating system software.
 Give an example of each.